 - Over time, this reading becomes easier and easier to read, and gathers much more power.

-- This reading has a lovely structure which will help you stay within the lines, enabling you to interpret the cards better.
+- This reading has a lovely structure which will help you stay within the lines, enabling you to interpret the Major Arcana and 4 suits of cards better.

 - This reading gives a beautifully in depth insight into a situation, more so than a short three or two card reading.